livechat/livechat-public-docs/site/content/agent-app-widgets/introduction.md

 # Introduction

-Agent App Widgets are web applications loaded inside the LiveChat Agent App.
-All agents can interact with the widget during chats with customers.
-The widget itself is displayed in the Agent's App sidebar:
+There are several ways to extend the integration interface of the **LiveChat Agent App**.
+The most common one makes use of widgets. **Agent App Widgets** are web applications loaded inside the LiveChat Agent App.

+Such a solution allows for interactions between widgets and agents (people chatting with customers).
+For example, agents could benefit from analytics, collected and displayed by a widget.

 <img src="../assets/images/agent-app-widget-sample.png" width="600" style="margin-top: 20px;max-width: 100%;"/>

-## Overview

-This tool is a simple JavaScript SDK, which allows you to communicate with LiveChat Agent App from within the embedded widget.
+Typically, widgets are displayed in the right sidebar, as a part of the **Details** section.
+This is not the only possible placement for widgets, though.
+Other placement options include **Settings** and [Fullscreen Apps](#sample-apps).

 ## Use cases